 Track water storage, capacity and historical trends for major reservoirs in New South Wales, Victoria, Queensland and beyond.

 The Off-stream acts as the primary lifeblood for Spring Gully, making it a cornerstone of the Murray-Darling Basin network.
-Hydrological health in this specific drainage basin is vital for downstream ecosystems.
-Catchment dynamics in the Murray-Darling Basin are deeply influenced by the retention capacity of Spring Gully.
+Managing the flow from the Off-stream ensures that downstream agricultural zones receive consistent supply.
+The Murray-Darling Basin region relies heavily on the seasonal inflows captured here.

 Beyond standard municipal supply, Spring Gully is a vital asset for the regional agricultural economy in Victoria.
-Irrigation allocations are directly tied to these storage metrics.
+The local economy, heavily rooted in agriculture, fluctuates in tandem with the health of this reservoir.
 Sustainable water management here ensures that both crops and livestock can survive prolonged dry spells.

 The Bureau of Meteorology's climate outlooks will play a pivotal role in predicting the future inflows for this catchment.
 Continuous telemetry and advanced hydrological modeling are employed to forecast storage changes.
 Given the unpredictable nature of Australia's climate, from La Niña flooding to El Niño droughts, maintaining a dynamic operational strategy for Spring Gully is absolutely essential.